jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-4-linear-pde.md

 # Section 1.4: Classical Linear Partial Differential Equations

-> The geometry of the domain selects the coordinate system, and the coordinate system selects the special functions—explicit solutions exist only when symmetries align.
+> The geometry of the domain dictates the mathematics: separation of variables succeeds when symmetry allows simultaneous diagonalization of commuting operators.

 ## Introduction